Maksym Spodyriev

-Maksym Spodyriev (Максим Сподирєв; born 29 December 1993) is a retired Polish ice dancer.
-With his skating partner, Natalia Kaliszek, he has won medals on the ISU Challenger Series, including gold at the 2017 CS Tallinn Trophy, and eight Polish national titles.
+Maksym Spodyriev (Максим Сподирєв; born 29 December 1993) is a Polish ice dancer.
+With his former partner, Natalia Kaliszek, he has won medals on the ISU Challenger Series, including gold at the 2017 CS Tallinn Trophy, and eight Polish national titles.
 They have represented Poland at the 2018 and 2022 Winter Olympics, as well as the European and World championships.
 At the junior level, they placed in the top ten at the 2015 Junior Worlds.

 Spodyriev skated for Ukraine earlier in his career.
 He began competing for Poland in 2014.
+In September 2026 Spodyriev will return to skating, this time for Egypt with his new partner Sophia Awny Farajallah.

+As of August 2026, he currently skates for Egypt with Sophia Awny Farajallah.

 Personal life

 Maksym Spodyriev was born on 29 December 1993 in Kharkiv, Ukraine.
 He moved to Toruń, Poland in 2014.
 He was granted Polish citizenship in 2016.

 Early career

 Spodyriev began learning to skate in 1998.
 He switched from singles to ice dancing when he was fourteen years old.
 Following a partnership with Veronika Sharapova, he teamed up with Russian-born ice dancer Daria Korotitskaia in 2011.
 The two competed internationally for Ukraine, coached by Halyna Tshurilova and Mariana Kozlova in Kharkiv.
 They appeared at four ISU Junior Grand Prix events, placing as high as fourth, before parting ways at the end of the 2013–2014 season.